bertolo1988/flight-scrappper/README.md

 ## Running

 First, start your [mongodb](https://www.mongodb.com/) database.
 You can try `npm run mongo-linux/win/mac` to start your database in an easy way, or do it manually.
+For more information on what this commands are doing just read the scripts object in the `package.json` file.

 If you want to scrap flights, without storing data, you can set database to `'none'`.

-If you installed mongodb in the default directory you can run `$ npm run mongo-win`  (for windows) or `$ npm run mongo-mac` (for mac) to run a database that will use a folder named `mongo-db` in the current directory.

 To start the flight-scrappper with the default values just type `$ npm start`.